What is attention deficit hyperactivity disorder (ADHD)?

 - an interview with your child

-- behaviour checklists that you and/or your child’s carers and teacher fill out
+- behaviour checklists that you and/or your child’s carers and teachers fill out

-- discussions with your child’s teacher or carers
+- discussions with your child’s teachers or carers

 - language, speech and movement checks

 Sleep problems, like trouble falling asleep and staying asleep overnight, can often make school even more difficult.

 Your child might have social difficulties – for example, he can’t concentrate or sit still long enough to enjoy a game with other children.

 ADHD symptoms might put a strain on day-to-day family life, particularly if other family members also have ADHD or other learning difficulties.

 That’s why it’s very important to diagnose and treat ADHD as early as possible.
 The earlier it’s diagnosed, the earlier you and your child’s health professionals can work on a plan to manage your child’s symptoms.